fw42/cubecomp/README.md

 ## How do I use cubecomp?

 If you are a competition organizer and want to use cubecomp to host your website, you can either run it on your own server or you can use our hosted version on https://cubecomp.de.
 Please send an email to cubecomp@cubecomp.de if you would like us to create an account for you.

+### Can I use your hosted version of cubecomp, but use a different domain?

+We can make this work.
+Send an email to cubecomp@cubecomp.de.

+### Cubecomp doesn't support my country's native language

+I'm happy to add more languages.
+Send an email to cubecomp@cubecomp.de and we can work on a translation (or take a look at config/locales/en.yml and send me a translated version of that for your language).

 ## Screenshots